atiladefreitas/WhatApp-AI-Website-Generator/README.md

 > FOR SECURITY REASONS AND TO PRESERVE THE COMPANY, THE .env WILL NOT BE MADE AVAILABLE

-> I prepared a _.json_ file with mock data so that I can run the project locally.
+> I prepared a _.json_ file with mock data so that you can run the project locally.

 ## About the project 🐦